Yolanda M. King

 - Review of From Servants to Workers: South African Domestic Workers and the Democratic State, by Shireen Ally, 14 Perspectives on Work 55 (2010).

-- Presentation, The Challenges “Facing” Copyright Protection for Tattoos, DuPage County Bar Association (February 18, 2014).
+- Presenter, The Challenges “Facing” Copyright Protection for Tattoos, DuPage County Bar Association (February 18, 2014).

-- Presentation, The Enforcement Challenges for Tattoo Copyrights, Chicago Junior Faculty Workshop, Valparaiso University of Chicago (February 7, 2014).
+- Presenter, The Enforcement Challenges for Tattoo Copyrights, Chicago Junior Faculty Workshop, Valparaiso University of Chicago (February 7, 2014).

 - Panelist, Mock AALS Interview, Resistance Rising: Theorizing and Building Cross-Sector Movements, 2013 Biennial LatCrit Conference, Hilton Chicago O’Hare Airport (October 3, 2013).

-- Presentation, The Enforcement Challenges for Tattoo Copyrights, 2013 Intellectual Property Scholars Conference, Benjamin N. Cardozo School of Law, Yeshiva University (August 8, 2013).
+- Presenter, The Enforcement Challenges for Tattoo Copyrights, 2013 Intellectual Property Scholars Conference, Benjamin N. Cardozo School of Law, Yeshiva University (August 8, 2013).

 - Panelist, PED Panel: Careers in the Law, Walter Payton College Prep (April 25, 2013).

-- Presentation, The Challenges “Facing” Copyright Protection for Tattoos, Faculty Development Committee, Northern Illinois University College of Law (March 27, 2013).
+- Presenter, The Challenges “Facing” Copyright Protection for Tattoos, Faculty Development Committee, Northern Illinois University College of Law (March 27, 2013).

-- Presentation, The Challenges "Facing" Copyright Protection for Tattoos, Central States Law Schools Association's 2012 Annual Conference, Cleveland-Marshall College of Law (October 20, 2012).
+- Presenter, The Challenges "Facing" Copyright Protection for Tattoos, Central States Law Schools Association's 2012 Annual Conference, Cleveland-Marshall College of Law (October 20, 2012).

 - Panelist, Northern Illinois University College of Law Black Law Student Association Presents: "What Can I Do With My Law Degree?"
 (September 26, 2012).